Sara Cox: 1999–2002

-In December 1999, it was announced that Cox would again step into Zoe Ball's shoes as presenter of Radio 1 Breakfast.
+In December 1999, it was announced that Cox would replace Zoe Ball as presenter of Radio 1 Breakfast.
 Cox's breakfast show stint began on 3 April 2000.
-Initially, her listening figures were very good, growing from 6.9 million to 7.8 million listeners during her first fifteen months in the job—earning Radio 1 its largest breakfast audience ever—higher than that of her predecessor and ex-BBC Radio 1 DJ Chris Evans.
+Initially, her listening figures grew from 6.9 million to 7.8 million listeners during her first fifteen months in the job — earning Radio 1 its largest breakfast audience ever — higher than that of her predecessor and ex-BBC Radio 1 DJ Chris Evans.
 By August 2002, however, numbers had dipped back under 7 million.

-In August 2000, Cox said during a live broadcast that the Queen Mother "smelled of wee".

 2003–2008

-In January 2003, Cox denied rumours that she was preparing to leave the BBC for a rival show and signed a three-year contract with the public service broadcaster, tying her to the breakfast show and with the BBC for two years after that.
-In August 2003, the BBC again denied rumours, reported in the Daily Mail, that she had been given 10 weeks to increase ratings, or to face replacement.
-However, just two months later, the BBC announced that Cox, whose listening figures had slipped to 6.6 million, would be replaced by Chris Moyles in January 2004.
+In January 2003, Cox denied rumours that she was preparing to leave the BBC for a rival show and signed a three-year contract with the public service broadcaster.
+In August 2003, the BBC again denied rumours, reported in the Daily Mail, that she had been given ten weeks to increase ratings, or to face replacement.
+However, two months later, the BBC announced that Cox, whose listening figures had slipped to 6.6 million, would be replaced by Chris Moyles in January 2004.
 Cox hosted her final breakfast show on 19 December 2003.

-Cox then presented the afternoon "drivetime" slot, effectively swapping shows with Chris Moyles.
+Cox then presented the afternoon "drivetime" slot, effectively swapping shows with Moyles.
 She hosted the Drivetime show for six months with features such as "For Your Ears Only", "Me, Myself and I", and "Chap's Eye Pub Quiz" (referring to her former sidekick Mark Chapman).
-In June 2004, Cox began her maternity leave to give birth to a baby girl, Lola Anne.
+At the end of May 2004, Cox began her maternity leave to give birth.
 Before she returned to Radio 1 in early 2005, Scott Mills, the presenter who took over her slot during her maternity leave, was given the drivetime slot permanently.

 From February 2005, Cox took over the afternoon show (13:00 – 16:00) on Saturdays and Sundays.